adonaisol/fitorfail/README.md

 - **Progress Tracking**: Mark exercises as complete and track your workout history
 - **Exercise Ratings**: Rate exercises to personalize future workout recommendations
 - **Streak Tracking**: Monitor your workout consistency with daily streaks
+- **Replace Single Exercise**: Swap out any individual exercise with a smart replacement targeting the same body part
 - **Partial Refresh**: Refresh only uncompleted exercises while preserving your progress

 ## Tech Stack